amanstacker/digital-table-of-contents/README.md

 	[digital_toc headings="h2,h3" toggle="true" hierarchy="true" title="My Custom TOC"]
 	This will render a TOC that includes H2 and H3 headings, with toggle and hierarchy enabled, and a custom title "My Custom TOC."

+### Report Bug or Contribute fix

+Encounter an issue with Digital Table Of Contents? or wanted to contribute.
+Kindly visit Digital Table Of Contents repository on [GitHub](https://github.com/amanstacker/digital-table-of-contents).
+Please be aware that GitHub is not a support forum, but rather a streamlined platform for effectively addressing and solving problems.

 ### Installation

 1. Upload the plugin folder to the `/wp-content/plugins/` directory.